steeleb/TLS_DSS/README.md

 [here](https://geocentroid.shinyapps.io/TLS-DSS/).
 At this time, the App must be manually updated, but updates will be automated within the {targets} pipeline in the future.

-3
+Manual update of the app can be triggered at the console using the following
-Manual update can be triggered at the console using the following command:
+command:

 ```
 rsconnect::deployApp("DSS_Shiny/", account = "geocentroid", appName = "TLS-DSS")